Nightmare (1981 film): Production

+Development

 Scavolini was inspired to write the screenplay for the film after reading articles in Time and Newsweek concerning psychiatric patients who had been administered powerful drugs that altered their behavior.
 He wrote the screenplay while visiting friends in Cocoa Beach, Florida, over a period of 15 days.
 Scavolini recalled: "[I was] trying to tell a story and not just hit the stomach of the viewers.
 To hit the spectator's stomach, you need to tell a story that has its roots in reality, not in fantasy.
 The massacre of the father and mother by the young Tatum is not the explosion of a mental disorder but flows from the inability of him to "understand" that his parents love to have sex through sadomasochistic practices...In my film there is no hope, because the real and final message is that we are all at the mercy of our demons."

 The film was also influenced by Scavolini's earlier work in hardcore pornography, which could explain the amount of extraneous nudity and the bare context behind the bloodletting that the film contains.

+Filming

-Filming took place in Cocoa Beach, Florida, with additional photography in New York City.
+Nightmare marked the first and only film produced by the independent Goldmine Productions.
+Principal photography took place in Cocoa Beach, Florida, with additional photography in New York City.
+According to producer and actor William Milling, the primary shoot in Florida occurred over a twelve-day period, where the cast and crew worked for at least 12 hours per day.
+Milling stated that the film's production budget was approximately $250,000.